 What love, if not mine, could burn as bright?

-You were the untamed bird that taught me flight
+You were the clipped bird that taught me flight

-and watched silently as I plunged into the sea.
+and watched silent as I plunged into the sea.

 You were the threadbare peace I found solace in,